The Late Sir Harry Secombe

 Harry Secombe was one of my Mum's favourite entertainers.
 He had a powerful, almost classical, singing voice.
-This was what my dear Mum used to love about him.
+This was what my late Mum used to love about him.

-Harry Donald Secombe was born in an area of Swansea on 8th September 1921.
-His upbringing was a little more privileged than those children of coal miners.
-Harry's Dad was a grocer and his Mum a shop manager.
+Harry Donald Secombe was born in an area of Swansea on September 8th, 1921.
+His upbringing was a little more privileged than those children of Welsh coal miners.
+Harry's Dad was a grocer and his Mum a shop manageress.

 His parents were regular church goers and by the age of 12 Harry was a member of the church choir.
-Even then though Harry would love to play the fool.
+Even then though Harry loved to play the fool.

-After Harry was demobbed in 1946 he secured various entertainment jobs.
-He became a regular comedian at The Windmill Theatre.
-He also began working for radio as resident comedian.
+After Harry was demobbed in 1946 he secured various entertainment jobs becoming a regular comedian at The Windmill Theatre.
+He also began working for radio as the resident comedian.
 This time it was for a Welsh program called, Welsh Rarebit.

 After meeting Michael Bentine, and then Peter Sellers, whilst he was working at the Windmill Theatre, comedy writing followed.
 Along with zany Spike Milligan, the four wrote a comedy script.

 The title of this script was Crazy People and in due course this was to become the Goon Show.

 With a singing voice which could raise the roof, Secombe carried on with his singing career although he did not need to.
 However he loved to sing.

 When I was a youngster he would often appear on British Television sometimes appearing as part of the Goon Show or singing a straight, light opera song, or then again, maybe singing a silly song.